Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 > guarantees app loading at the appropriate time, when all necessary parts are ready.

 Importing the root module every time looks like a repetitive task.
-Here comes some good news — the Angular2 package recognizes the file named `app.ts`.
+Here comes some good news — the Angular 2 package recognizes the file named `app.ts`.
 If you have one in the app root folder, the package will import it for you without even having to ask.

 Even more, if you called your app selector — `app`, you can get rid of `index.html` altogether.